awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 ## Default Security Group for Your VPC<a name="DefaultSecurityGroup"></a>

 Your VPC automatically comes with a default security group\.
-Each EC2 instance that you launch in your VPC is automatically associated with the default security group if you don't specify a different security group when you launch the instance\.
+If you don't specify a different security group when you launch the instance, each EC2 instance that you launch in your VPC is automatically associated with a security group named "launch\-wizard\-*xx*"\.
+For example, the security group for the first EC2 instance that you launch is named "launch\-wizard\-1"\.

 The following table describes the default rules for a default security group\.